Marcia Gay Harden Apologizes to Judi Dench for "Misinterpreted" Oscars Remark - E! Online

 Marcia Gay Harden is clearing the air about her recent comments regarding her Oscars win.

-The 61-year-old Fifty Shades of Grey actress took to Instagram this week to apologize after remarks she made in a Vulture interview earlier this month were interpreted as suggesting that Dame Judi Dench wasn't happy to lose to Harden for the 2001 Best Supporting Actress trophy.
+The 61-year-old Fifty Shades of Grey actress took to Instagram this week to offer an apology.
+This follows remarks she made in a Vulture interview earlier this month that were interpreted as suggesting Dame Judi Dench wasn't happy to lose to Harden for the 2001 Best Supporting Actress trophy.

 "In a recent interview, one of my answers that related to Dame Judi Dench was misinterpreted," Harden wrote.
 "I have never met Ms. Dench - though if I had, I am certain I would have found her to be as generous and supportive as she is respected.
 I am deeply sorry for anything that would have led anyone to think otherwise."